 Electronic communication

-The updated was adopted and entered into force in December 2018.
-It must be put into national law by Member States by 21 December 2020 and applied from that day onwards.
+The updated European Electronic Communications Code was adopted and entered into force in December 2018.
 The Code ensures that persons with disabilities enjoy equivalent access and choice to good quality, affordable, publicly available electronic communication services, including to telephony and internet services (telephone, Skype calls, WhatsApp, email, etc.).
 Countries must ensure that appropriate support is provided to consumers with disabilities.
 They must also ensure that specific measures are taken to ensure that required terminal equipment (e.g. accessible smartphone or accessible computer), other specific equipment (i.e. assistive technologies) and services that enhance equivalent access (i.e. total conversation and relay services) are available and affordable to persons with disabilities.

-You can also call the European emergency number 112 for free from any type of phone, wherever you are in Europe.
+You should also be able to call the European emergency number 112 for free from any type of phone, wherever you are in Europe.
 It also should guarantee that the access for persons with disabilities to emergency services is equivalent to that enjoyed by other persons.

-For more information on the single European emergency number ‘112’, please consult the webpage on EU rules on 112.
+For more information on the single European emergency number ‘112’, please consult the European Commission’s webpage on 112 and the European Emergency Number Association (EENA) page on 112.

-You can learn more details about how this legislation should be put into national legislation and practice from EDF resources on the Communications Code (EDF 2020 Webinar and transposition toolkit, as well as summary recommendations on how to improve the Code in the national adoption process).

 Audiovisual Services

 EU legislation ensures that audio-visual media service providers, meaning public or commercial TV channels and services of video on-demand (such as Netflix), make their services gradually more accessible to persons with disabilities.
-This means that there must be more subtitles for the deaf and hard of hearing, audio description, sign language interpretation, and audio subtitles on European broadcasted audio-visual content.
-The Directive also prohibits discriminatory and hateful speech towards persons with disabilities.
+This means that there must be more subtitles, audio description, sign language interpretation, and audio subtitles on audio-visual content made available through broadcasting and on-demand services to viewers in the EU.
+The law also prohibits discriminatory and hateful speech towards persons with disabilities.

-EU has made a step forward to ensure accessibility of televised broadcasts and on-demand services through the revised , which it adopted in November 2018.
-Countries must put it into national law by 19 September 2020 and ensure that media service providers under their jurisdictions make their audiovisual content continuously and progressively more accessible to persons with disabilities through proportionate measures.
+The EU has made a step forward to ensure accessibility of televised broadcasts and video on-demand services through the revised Audiovisual Media Services Directive adopted in November 2018.
+Countries must ensure that media service providers under their jurisdictions make their audiovisual content continuously and progressively more accessible to persons with disabilities through proportionate measures.

-Countries are free to decide on how they will reach the general accessibility objectives of the Directive.
-The Directive does however not specify the timeline, amount of content, and quality of services that need to be improved.
+Countries are free to decide on how they reach the general accessibility objectives of the Directive.
+The Directive does not specify the timeline, amount of content, and quality of services that need to be improved.

+All Member State must designate a single, easily accessible, and publicly available online point of contact for providing information and receiving complaints regarding any accessibility issues.
+Additionally, Member States are obliged to make emergency information, including communication and announcements, is accessible to persons with disabilities.
-EDF has conducted a webinar and produced a toolkit for transposition to help our members advocate for strong national rules with deadlines,quantity and quality targets for advancing accessibility of audiovisual content for broadcasters and on-demand services.

-You can also find more information on the and the Directive (EU) 2018/1808 of the European Parliament and of the Council of 14 November 2018 amending Directive 2010/13/EU on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audiovisual media services (Audiovisual Media Services Directive) in view of changing market realities.
+Deadline to put the Directive into national law was 19 September 2020.
+EDF conducted a webinar and published a toolkit for transposition.
+Some countries are late with transposition.
+If your country is one of them, you can still use these resources for national advocacy.You can also find more information on the European Commission’s webpage on the Audiovisual Media Service Directive, and the Directive (EU) 2018/1808 of the European Parliament and of the Council of 14 November 2018 on Audiovisual Media Services.

 Marrakech Treaty